 I am thrilled Chef Bilderback contacted me about her book, The Complete Idiot’s Guide to Success as a Chef and then agreed to participate on my web site.
 Leslie is a Certified Master Baker and has been a chef for nearly 20 years.
 Little did she know how little I know about baking so I’m thrilled to have her expertise included at The Reluctant Gourmet.

-After leaving the restaurant world, Chef Bilderback became one of the first instructors at the California School of Culinary Arts in Pasadena, California.
-She was head of the Baking and Pastries Department for a bunch of years and then became the Executive Chef “big boss” and helped guide the school as it partnered with Le Cordon Bleu.
+After leaving the restaurant world, Chef Bilderback became one of the first instructors at the California School of Culinary Arts (now closed) in Pasadena, California.
+She was head of the Baking and Pastries Department for a bunch of years and then became the Executive Chef “big boss” and helped guide the school as it partnered with Le Cordon Bleu 9now closed).